Vagus nerve compression in the neck: Symptoms and treatments

 One clue that there is a neck cause to a person’s dysautonomia is when turning of the head or facial movements such as laughing, chewing, or speaking cause what we term “episymptoms,” which are symptoms that are manifested by activities that don’t normally cause those symptoms, such as flushing, sweating, temperature dysregulation, headaches, vision changes, electric shocks, palpitations, tachycardia, or other autonomic symptoms.

-Signs include changes in blood pressure, impaired thermoregulation, fatigue, changes in mental state (such as an increase in stress or lightheadedness), dilated pupils, uvula deviation to one side, an inability of the palate to rise normally, decreased gag reflex, and dilated pupils.
+Signs include changes in blood pressure, impaired thermoregulation, fatigue, changes in mental state (such as an increase in stress or lightheadedness), dilated pupils, uvula deviation to one side, and an inability of the palate to rise normally, decreased gag reflex, and dilated pupils.
 Many of these symptoms are signs of vagopathy.